Kassala Sudan Travel Guide

 The city's beauty rests in functional, traditional buildings and the natural art of the Taka Mountains.

-The Gash Delta, especially during the migration season, could offer informal birdwatching opportunities.
+The Gash Delta, especially during migration, could offer informal birdwatching opportunities.

 Hypothetical plans for different budget levels in a peaceful past.
 Current conditions make specific budget planning impractical.